chakra-ui/chakra-ui/MIGRATION.md

 - No more `soft-rounded` and `solid-rounded` variants
 - The `enclosed` variant has been modified
 - Added `plain` variant for usage with `Tabs.Indicator`

+## General

+- Default color palette is now gray for all components but you can configure this in your theme.

+## Progress

+- Move `hasStripe` and `isAnimated` to the `decoration` variant in recipe.
+Value can be either `striped` or `striped-animated`
+- label or valueText no longer comes with a color by default, you can style yourself